Insurance Changes To Make After A Houston Divorce

 If you retain the house in the divorce and your former spouse no longer resides at the residence, consider updating the homeowner’s insurance policy so that the policy is only in your name.
 If you have had to relocate to a new residence following a divorce, consider obtaining a new insurance policy for this location.
 A divorcing individual must make sure that any homeowner’s insurance policies reflect current ownership and residencies.

-How An Experienced Houston Divorce Attorney Can Help
+How An Experienced Houston Divorce Lawyer Can Help

 Making sure that all available policies are adequately updated and all proper new policies are new purchased can prove to be quite an obstacle for individuals going through a divorce.
-By consulting with a skilled attorney at Conner & Lindamood, P.C. in Houston, individuals going through a divorce can make sure that all issues concerning insurance policies are adequately covered.
+By consulting with a skilled lawyer at Lindamood & Robinson, P.C. in Houston, individuals going through a divorce can make sure that all issues concerning insurance policies are adequately covered.